anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Can spin up task nodes using spot instances for temporary capacity
   * Can use reserved instances on long-running clusters to save money

+To run scripts immediately after creating cluster:

+* Upload the required scripts in Amazon S3 and execute them using custom bootstrap actions
+* Provision an EC2 instance with Linux and run the scripts on the instance.
+Create an AMI using this instance and then use this AMI to launch the EMR cluster

 EC2 instance types, you can only choose one for all nodes in the cluster

 * Instance groups
   * Only one AZ